Skyhawkbotics/firstdocs/CONTRIBUTING.md

    2. Locate the `nav` property (this is located at the top).
    3. In the `Teams` section, add an entry for your new page with the following format: `teams/[team-number].md`.
 Mind the numerical order.
    4. Once you are done, click the green "Commit changes" button.
 6. Follow GitHub's instructions to create a pull request for your changes.
+For this type of change, set the target branch to `content`.